mlbrgl/kirby-algolia/README.md

   - Expects raw text (no Markdown)
 - `main` : this is where you main content lives.
 Fragmentation will happen when a new heading is found.
   - Expects Markdown or Kirby's markdown flavor

-`content`:

-- `types`: what content types to index

-`debug`: debug options.
-Use `dry_run` to run the indexing process without communicating with Algolia.

-## Quick start

-1. Set the configuration options.
-2. Create a piece of content in Kirby's panel and click 'Save'.
-3. Check your Algolia dashboard to see you indexed content.

 ## Known limitations